 Unlike cars, bikes don’t have doors to lock.
 The importance of securing your bicycle when not riding it is impossible to overstate if you want it to be there when you return.
 Not sure how to lock up a bike?
 Check out these infographics from the SF Bike Coalition.

 If you lock your bike to a rack, be sure to lock through the front wheel and frame.

 Bike Locker Rentals

-CITY OF SANTA CRUZ – The City has over 100 bicycle lockers to rent to the public in Downtown Santa Cruz and at Pacific Station, Santa Cruz Metro’s main bus terminal on Pacific Avenue, .
+The City of Santa Cruz has over 75 bicycle lockers available for rent in Downtown Santa Cruz.
+There are also 36 bike lockers at several locations on the UCSC main and coastal sciences campuses.
 These bicycle lockers provide enclosed, secure storage and can be rented for just 5¢ per hour with the use of a smart card.
 Only a bicycle and its accessories may be stored in the locker.
-Purchase a ParkCard from select City of Santa Cruz offices or online at www.bikelink.org.
+There are also 36 bike lockers at several locations on the UCSC main and coastal sciences campuses.”

 Protect Your Bike From Theft

 There are two distinct ways to protecting your bike: Documentation, and proper locking technique (as seen at the top of this page) and both are essential to proper bicycle security.

-If you have homeowner’s or renter’s insurance, you should also make sure that your bike and bicycle accessories (lights, equipment, trailers, etc) are included on your policy; be sure to specify that the bike is covered for its full replacement value.
+If you have homeowner’s or renter’s insurance, you should also make sure that your bike and bicycle accessories (lights, equipment, trailers, etc) are included on your policy; be sure to specify that the bike and additional bicycle equipment are covered for its full replacement value.